deis/workflow/src/applications/managing-app-processes.md

 # Managing Application Processes

 Deis Workflow manages your application as a set of processes that can be named, scaled and configured according to their role.
-This gives you the flexiblity to easily manage the different facets of your application.
+This gives you the flexibility to easily manage the different facets of your application.
 For example, you may have web-facing processes that handle HTTP traffic, background worker processes that do async work, and a helper process that streams from the Twitter API.